tx00-resources-en/activities/0-intro/README.md

 ### Benefits: Exceptional Value

 - Comparable courses on other platforms, such as bootcamps or online academies, can cost upwards of 30k.
-Our course delivers equivalent value at a significantly lower cost.
+Our course delivers equivalent values.
   - EDX , Appacademy, Ironhacks
   - [Bootcamp: Berkeley], [Bootcamp: EDX], [App academy], [Ironhack], [Coding Bootcamps with Job Guarantee]
-- Furthermore, upon completion, you'll receive a certificate that attests to your newfound expertise, completely free of charge.

 ### Additional Gains